xsicily/machineLearning/data-fusion/README.md

-# Multimodal Fusion Project
-##                  ---Score level fusing of face and voice for identity verification
+# Multimodal Fusion Project---Score level fusing of face and voice for identity verification

 # Descriptions